etal/cnvkit/doc/fileformats.rst

 CNVkit saves its information in a tabular format similar to BED, but with additional columns.
-Each row in the file indicates an on-target or off-target (a.k.a. "antitarget" or "background") bin.
+Each row in the file indicates an on-target or off-target (a.k.a. "antitarget") bin.
 Genomic coordinates are 0-indexed, like BED.
 Column names are shown as the first line of the file.

 In the output of the :ref:`coverage` command, the columns are: